Azman Ismail

-Azman bin Ismail (Jawi: عزمن بن إسماعيل) is a Malaysian politician who has served as the Member of Parliament (MP) for Kuala Kedah since May 2013.
-He is a member of the People's Justice Party (PKR), a component party of the Pakatan Harapan (PH) opposition coalition.
+Azman bin Ismail (Jawi: عزمن بن إسماعيل) is a Malaysian politician and physician who served as the Member of Parliament (MP) for Kuala Kedah from May 2013 to November 2022.
+He is a member of the People's Justice Party (PKR), a component party of the Pakatan Harapan (PH) and formerly Pakatan Rakyat (PR) coalitions.

-Before entering politics, Azman was a medical doctor.
+Before entering politics, Azman was a General Practitioner (GP).
 He entered Parliament after winning the Kuala Kedah federal seat in the 2013 general election, replacing the Ahmad Kassim as the party's candidate.
 At the election, Azman defeated the Barisan Nasional (BN) candidate and fellow medical doctor Zaki Zamani Abd Rashid by 4,947 votes.
 In the 2018 general election, he was re-elected as the MP for Kuala Kedah.
+In the 2022 general election, he lost the seat to Ahmad Fakhruddin Fakhrurazi of Perikatan Nasional (PN).